Pandaqi/Wanna-Jam-2024/devlog.md

 With that done, the game was completely unpolished (missing icons, no sound effects, etcetera), but it was actually a really fun game to play.
 And, as per my personal challenge, I devoted a plenty of time to making that river look visually stunning (which mostly meant learning some more shader magic/tricks).
 Okay, stunning is a big word, it just looks better than I expected a randomly generated curvy-river-line to look, okay?

+@TODO: Can I do a screenshot of what I'm actually talking about?

 If all else fails, I can add all this polish in a day or so, and make this my submission.

 That said, let's look at that other idea.

 ## Step 2: Continue with something completely different

+### Creating the skeleton

 The next "simplest" idea was the Inside Sprout.
 That's really a simplification of Kingside Out.